 Media Fact Sheet

-Stats.
-As of July 2017, CWIT had over 350 members and through Tech-Girls provided hands-on technology learning opportunities to 450 girls, ages elementary through high school.
+As of November 2017, CWIT had over 350 members and through Tech-Girls provided hands-on technology learning opportunities to 450 girls, ages elementary through high school.

 Current Leadership Board